FuentesNina/hbcu-stemer-website/content/pages/partners.md

       diverse representation and improve STEM education.
 Many thanks to our amazing past and current sponsors!
     callToAction: Become a Sponsor
+    form:
+      logo: /images/partner_logos/yourLogoHere.png
+      email: info@hbcustemer.com
+      callToAction: Your Company Here!
+Partner with Us
+      title: SPONSOR SIGN-UP
+      details: >
+        SPONSOR BENEFITS\

+        \\

+        \=> Demonstrating continued commitment to increasing diverse representation in STEM fields.\\

+        \=> Reaching a broader audience through our dedicated Meet Our Sponsors spotlight page.\\

+        \=> Showcasing your brand and latest initiatives to potential customers and investors.\\

+        \=> and much more!
+      fields:
+        - fieldName: Name
+          type: Short answer text
+          placeholder: Name
+          required: true
+        - fieldName: Email
+          type: Email
+          placeholder: Email
+          required: true
+        - fieldName: Organization or company Name
+          type: Short answer text
+          placeholder: >-
+            What is the full name of the organization you represent?
+Please enter "Individual Sponsor" if not representing an organization.
+          required: true
+        - fieldName: Interests
+          type: Checkbox
+          placeholder: What are your primary interests as a sponsor?
+Select top 3.
+          required: true
+          options:
+            - Improving STEM education
+            - Increasing diversity in STEM
+            - Supporting HBCU's
+            - Promoting fitness awareness
+            - Exposure for my brand
+            - Growth/networking opportunities with HBCU STEMER and its partners
+            - I just enjoy giving back
+            - Tax break from donations
     companies:
       - logo: /images/partner_logos/logo_huntsvilleMagazine.png
         name: Hunstville Magazine